 Then there were those, whose signature, was bold, swirling and rolling.

 Their signature stated, “This is who I am, and I like who I am.
-I want you to like me also, but if you do not like me, it will not impede me liking me.”
+I want you to like me also, but if you do not like me, it will not hinder me liking me.”

 Then there was, “the one”.